 Mayor Pro Tem Bracken stated we are surrounded by County land.
 If we don't annex it into the Town, we wont get the benefits or the connectivity.
 Having the influence to get an extraordinary project vs. having it happen to us.
 If they went to water wells, we would likely have to bail them out down the road.
 Councilmember Cavey stated she will see the effects of it more as she lives by it.
 She has received feedback from people that live along that edge, but the appreciate the buffer and that they listened to them.
 We don't want another McAnta.
 She appreciates the hard work that has gone into this.
 Moved by Councilmember LaFleur, seconded by Councilmember Brooks, to Approve Quasi-Judicial Ordinance ORD 2023-001 as presented.
 The motion passed by a vote of: Yes: 7 - Gray, Bracken, Hollingshead, Cavey, LaFleur, Brooks, Dietz ORD 2023-002 Ordinance Approving the Initial Zoning for 409.008 Acres of Land Located in the South Half of Section 30 and the North Half of Section 31, Township 7 South, Range 66 West, and the Southeast Quarter of Section 25, Township 7 South, Range 67 West of the 6th Principal Meridian, Douglas County, Colorado, Pursuant to a Zoning Application Submitted by Canyons South, LLC.
-(First Reading) [Canyons Far South Planned Development] [409 acres, located east of Founders Parkway, north of Crimson Sky Drive and west of Castle Oaks Drive] Continued from January 3, 2023 Moved by Councilmember LaFleur, seconded by Councilmember Brooks, to Approve Quasi-Judicial Ordinance ORD 2023-002 as presented.
-The motion passed by a vote of: Yes: 7 - Gray, Bracken, Hollingshead, Cavey, LaFleur, Brooks, Dietz ORD 2023-003 Ordinance Approving the Canyons Far South Development Agreement and Purchase Option Agreement; and Vesting a Site Specific Development Plan through December 31, 2037 (First Reading) Continued from January 3, 2023 Moved by Councilmember LaFleur, seconded by Councilmember Brooks, to Approve Quasi-Judicial Ordinance ORD 2023-003 as presented.
+(Second Reading - Approved on First Reading on February 21, 2023, by a vote 7-0) [Canyons Far South Planned Development] [409 acres, located east of Founders Parkway, north of Crimson Sky Drive and west of Castle Oaks Drive] Moved by Councilmember LaFleur, seconded by Councilmember Brooks, to Approve Quasi-Judicial Ordinance ORD 2023-002 as presented.
+The motion passed by a vote of:

+Yes: 7 - Gray, Bracken, Hollingshead, Cavey, LaFleur, Brooks, Dietz ORD 2023-003 Ordinance Approving the Canyons Far South Development Agreement and Purchase Option Agreement; and Vesting a Site Specific Development Plan through December 31, 2037 (Second Reading - Approved on First Reading on February 21, 2023, by a vote 7-0) Moved by Councilmember LaFleur, seconded by Councilmember Brooks, to Approve Quasi-Judicial Ordinance ORD 2023-003 as presented.
 The motion passed by a vote of: Yes: 7 - Gray, Bracken, Hollingshead, Cavey, LaFleur, Brooks, Dietz RES 2023-018 Resolution Approving a Use by Special Review Application for an Accessory Dwelling Unit at 544 Senter Drive Tara Vargish,, Director of Development Services, provided an overview of the application.
 Accessory Dwelling units can be internal, an addition, or a detached unit.
 The applicant Anthony Chin is on the line if there are any questions.
 Property owners must occupy the primary home or the ADU.
 Water and sewer will come from the existing home.
 They must maintain the design and character and can't exceed 800 square feet.
 They comply with the approval criteria in our code.
 Planning commission unanimously recommends approval and staff finds it meets all requirements.
 Councilmember Brooks asked if there is a height restriction.
 Vargish stated it can be higher but they are not going to exceed that.
 No public comment.